AdRoll/baker/content/en/docs/How Tos/read_stats.md

 because of errors:

 * `p:` records discarded for a parsing error
-* `i:` is the number of records that were discarded because an error occurred within the input component.
+* `i:` input records discarded.
 Most of the time, this refers to validation issues.
 * `f:` is the number of records that were discarded by the filters in the pipeline.
 Each filter can potentially discard records, and if that happens, it will be reported here.
 * `o:` is the number of records that were discarded because of an error in the output